 It was 2014, and I was sitting in my living room watching the Sochi Olympics.
 On my screen was Gracie Gold, somebody I had heard a lot about in prior weeks.
 On the NBC News, she had been touted as the “golden girl” of USA Skating.
 She was garnering comparisons to Grace Kelly and pictures of her beaming were plastered across all media channels.

 As I sat and watched her compete, I remember thinking that she was perfect.
 She was beautiful, she was at the top of her sport, and she was beloved by what seemed to be all of America.
-It was only until I recently read this New York Times article that I realized how wrong I was.
+It wasn’t until I recently read this New York Times article that I realized how wrong I was.

 Training to be a high level athlete can take its toll on your mental health.